 It’s official: flipped classrooms are now the new normal.

-In the eight years since the first flipped classroom made its debut, the number of teachers already flipping or planning to flip continues to grow at breakneck pace.
+In the decade since the first flipped classroom made its debut, the number of teachers already flipping or planning to flip continues to grow at breakneck pace.
 By next year, more than half of all teachers will have flipped a course.
 The New Media Consortium has even hailed the flipped classroom as one of the most important developments in educational technology for higher education.

 As flipped classrooms become increasingly commonplace across campuses worldwide, many schools and universities are finding themselves challenged to identify the best ways to support faculty members making the flip.
 After all, faculty needs can vary widely depending on teachers’ experience and comfort level with flipped classrooms.
 Early on, faculty may need only simple advice and support as they begin to navigate the new technology and learn how best to adapt their course material.
 As instructors gain more experience with the pedagogy, they may look for more efficient ways to produce and scale their efforts, or seek out feedback from other flipped instructors on new ideas and approaches.